 Now that you know why editorial links are the most sought after links, it’s time to break down the two sources for obtaining them.
 These links are not easy to score.
 You have to know people and be ready to pay.
 There are real journalists and then there are ghost accounts that are controlled by underground link networks and sold on cheap market places to anyone and everyone.
 While both might get you links on a particular website, they are not equal, as one comes with a major risk.

-Real Journalists
+Real Journalists for Editorial Links

 The publications these authority links come from have two types of writers.
 They have a handful of staff writers that are paid for their work.
 They are often given assignments from the publication and have to meet deadlines.
 They are also on hand to write about breaking news stories.
 For example, Huffington Post had an entire team of staff writers covering the recent United States election.
 They had to be able to turn out a story within minutes of something happening.